Rental payments in SDA

 • rent increase amount, or

-For more information, view Challenging a rent increase.
+For more information, go to Challenging a rent increase.

 Rent arrears

-If a resident does not pay their rent on time, they are considered to be 'in arrears'.
+If a resident does not pay their rent on time, they are 'in arrears'.
 If a resident is more than 14 days' in arrears, you can give them a Notice to vacate.

-If you have an SDA residency agreement, see Notice to vacate on Notices to end an SDA residency.
+If you have an SDA residency agreement, go to Notices to end an SDA residency.

-If you and the resident signed a Residential rental agreement, view Late or unpaid rent.
+If you and the resident signed a Residential rental agreement, go to Late or unpaid rent.